meetbha/cabservice/README.md

 # cabservice

-The project contains the apis for cab service project
+The project contains the apis for cab service

 ## Installation